Will Haunt You by Brian Kirk

 “This is no joke.
 And you’re the one who made a mistake, not us.
 You’re the one who asked for this.
 Now you have it.
 Now it’s here.
 The only question is how the story ends for you.
 Because it’s only just begun.”

 There’s no real way to write this review without spoiling the book.
 Jesse’s secret is the key to the personalized horror that he experiences during the course of this book, and I definitely appreciated the journey and character development that Jesse undergoes through the course of this night.
 By the end, I was rooting for him.

 “Bury who I used to be.”

-Unfortunately I found the narrative a bit difficult to follow after the accident (when the spooky stuff starts to happen).
-I have so many notes on my eARC that are some iteration of “WTF am I reading?!” that looking back now makes me laugh.
+Unfortunately, I found the narrative a bit difficult to follow after the accident (when the spooky stuff starts to happen).
+I have so many notes on my eARC that is some iteration of “WTF am I reading?!” that looking back now makes me laugh.
 The story that Kirk has crafted is very complex and it is obvious that he is trying to make a statement about humanity and redemption, but it wasn’t executed very well in my opinion.
 It’s possible that the book is going through so additional edits before final publication, so perhaps the plotting will be tighter and easier to follow

 Overall this was an interesting and eclectic horror read, if not incredibly bizarre.
 I am actually really interested in the overarching story of OBSIDEO and actually found myself most engaged with that mystery.
-This is a fast paced and action-packed read that delivers on the horror, but I found it difficult to follow the overall story.
+This is a fast-paced and action-packed read that delivers on the horror, but I found it difficult to follow the overall story.
 While I am still not sure what precisely happened at the end of the book, I really liked the redemption of the unlikable (to me) main character and the underlying conversations on the philosophy of being.
 I just wish I had a sense of understanding when I read the final pages.